-Hyatt unveiled a new website late last night with a new look that it hopes will make the brand more engaging with users.
+Hyatt revamped its website late last night with a new look that it hopes will make the brand more engaging with users.
 It also includes a variety of features that make it a little easier to earn and take advantage of your Gold Passport elite status.
 All of the images in this post were taken from a promotional video released before launch, so I apologize for any lack of clarity.

 (The video is accessible if you log onto your account.
 You may need to clear your browser’s cache.)

 For some history, the Hyatt website has been buggy for years.
 I personally have not faced many issues.
 But it is known to go down for maintenance very frequently and sometimes for long periods, requiring people to call in for assistance.
 There were also some actions that couldn’t be performed online until recently, like booking certain types of award stays.

 These issues have been slowly addressed along with slight tweaks to the site’s appearance, which suggests that Hyatt was working on both the design and the function of the website in parallel.
 What’s still not clear to me is how much of the relaunch today is actually a new site and how much is just further polish of the existing work in progress.
 Right now it looks like the latter, but that doesn’t mean they haven’t been successful in addressing those problems, too.